 Just like talking to your superiors can be tough, so too can talking to your students.
 Indeed, there are many similarities.

-Naturally, when you consider changing jobs you get a little nervous.
+Download as PDF Naturally, when you consider changing jobs you get a little nervous.
 You begin to ask yourself a range of reasonable, and unreasonable questions.
 Second guessing your knowledge and expertise.
-Wondering if are making the right decision to look for alternative work and wondering if the place […]
+Wondering if are making the right decision to look for alternative work and wondering if […]

 How many people leave academia after doing a PhD?a.
 The data says about 50% of PhD graduates will leave immediately after graduation.
 And, that only 8% (or less) will stay in academia for ten years or more.
 What do people with PhDs do?a.
 Academiab.
 Anything else

 The one thing we all have the same amount of is time, and we all value it differently.
 Some people are happy to spend more time if they save money.
 For example, they might choose to build their own website, rather than have someone else do it.
 Even if their web-building knowledge is limited. […]

 Download as PDF If tough conversations were easy, we’d all be having them, and they wouldn’t be called tough.
 They are tough for a reason.
 Or sometimes several reasons.
 Tough conversations could be almost any topic with almost anyone.
 But conversations with your supervisor or your entire […]

 Download as PDF If you’re like me, then COVID-19 has begun to impact your work, family, and social life in so many ways.
 From budget cuts due to low student numbers; to long lines at the supermarket for groceries; to hording toilet paper just in case; to longer school holidays; and of course […]

 Download as PDF 1.
 Prewrite as much as you can Most grants require sections that are similar to other grants.
 These include applicant bios; organisation bios; budget; and track record.
 Not to mention if you’re doing something that fits into a larger piece of work you like have a good idea of […]